joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 Or maybe you got lucky and had some knowledge of the first few terms.
 And *then* you got stuck.

-Unfortunately, for the average paper, this is very likely to happen *a lot*.
+Unfortunately, for the average paper, this is likely to happen *a lot*.
 And this assumes that the paper was written well!
 And that you have some prior knowledge!

 If only there were something that would answer *those* questions, too!
 Maybe a kind of knowledge graph that had the concepts for a given field and the relationship between them.